 How do I find out the results of the renal ultrasound?

-The x-ray doctor (radiologist) will examine and interpret the ultrasound scans and make a written report to your doctor.
+The radiologist (specialist doctor) will look at the ultrasound and send a report to your doctor.

-In some cases, the scan results will be available straight after the scan.
+In some cases, the results will be available straight after the ultrasound.

 You can find out more information about some common kidney conditions in children at the Kidney Health New Zealand website.